whtsead213/fyp_bot/README.md

 # Fyp_bot
 A bot to access owasp juice shop

+**Extract the chromedrive.exe according to your os in the chromedrivers directory**

 Please define function for any scenario in **scerario.py** following same pattern as the **scenario_contact()**.
 Also, add the scenario function name into the **scenario_list**.

 How to use: